jonathanw82/Hvac_controlReadme/README.md

 Idaes for day night https://forum.arduino.cc/t/check-if-time-is-between-two-time-inputs/517765/23?page=2

 Thank you to:

-Adam Waterman,
+Adam Waterman for PID tuning,

-Harry Willis,
+Harry Willis for best practices,

-Will Derriman, for software support.
+Will Derriman for software mentoring and creation of a Django API V3+.

 [Back_to_top](#HVAC-Controller)